2020 24 Hours of Le Mans: Early morning to afternoon

 The Rebellion team asked their drivers to pressure Hartley in the No. 8 Toyota to the conclusion of the race.
 Rebellion frequently imposed team orders on Menezes to stop him battling his teammate Dumas, preventing the No. 1 car from overheating and sustaining engine damage.
 Menezes noted it would be difficult to remain within two seconds of Dumas while Kobayashi's No. 7 Toyota was close by.
 Kobayashi unlapped himself from the Rebellion cars and took pressure off Menezes.
 Rebellion's strategy to put their cars on different pit stop cycles proved ineffective as Menezes continued to duel Dumas.
 With 2 hours, 20 minutes remaining, Deletraz relieved Dumas in the No. 3 car but had trouble starting it because of a worn clutch.
 He lost 20 seconds and third place to the sister No. 1 entry.
 Deletraz missed the braking point for Indianapolis turn and damaged the No. 3 Rebellion against the tyre barrier.
 After a pit stop to replace the front and rear bodywork saw Deletraz again fail to start, the No. 3 team lost third to the No. 7 Toyota.

 With less than 45 minutes remaining, Vergne's No. 26 G-Drive car had a high-speed front-right suspension failure into Indianapolis corner.
 Vergne stopped before the wall and returned to the garage, losing third in LMP2 to the Panis team.
-Allen, driving the No. 39 Graff car, struck the tyre barrier near the Porsche Curves in the final hour and the wall needed repairing.
+Allen, driving the No. 39 Graff car, struck the tyre barrier on the entry to the Porsche Curves in the final hour and the wall needed repairing.
 This led to the race's fourth and final safety car intervention.
 Racing resumed following the completion of repairs to the barrier with 23 minutes remaining.
 Hanson, driving the No. 22 United Autosports car, made a swift pit stop for fuel in the final ten minutes, returning to the circuit six seconds ahead of Jota's No. 38 car.
 It made a final pit stop four minutes after Hanson, since the driver, Davidson, could not save enough fuel behind the safety car.